 In addition, according to the article, “How are Mobile Apps Changing the Supply Chain Industry,” mobile apps offer real-time visibility into the supply chain, increasing flexibility, dynamic tracking of goods and products, and increasing collaboration.
 Better using the supplies you have, can help you decrease risk and anticipate or avoid shortages.

 Respond to Business Challenges with Mobile Apps

-To build better supply chains, manufacturers and construction companies need the right development platform.
-Alpha TransForm is designed to help manufacturers and construction companies digitally transform their businesses.
+To build better supply chains, manufacturers and construction companies need the right software solutions to solve business problems.
+Alpha TransForm solutions help manufacturers and construction companies digitally transform their businesses with little effort.
 Alpha TransForm allows employees to craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
-The resulting apps can then tie into any corporate system of record to make the data available for use immediately, or to power workflow processes that initiate an emergency stop, take corrective action or trigger order replacement.
-See how you can build a powerful manufacturing app in minutes with Alpha Transform.
-You can build your own app or give one of our manufacturing apps a try: for example, our Gemba Walk App or our Non-Conformance Reporting App.
+The solutions tie into any corporate system of record to make the data available for use immediately, or to power workflow processes that initiate an emergency stop, take corrective action, or trigger order replacement.
+We offer solutions that can be fully customized, such as our Workplace Wellness App, Gemba Walk App, 5S Audit App, and our Non-Conformance Reporting App.

 Talk to Us About Your Needs Today.
 Tell us the problem you're trying to solve and we'll build the exact solution that meets your needs.